As a new teacher, I’d often present a famous quotation to students. Something like:

 I want to get to some controversy going!
 (This is a technique I rely on frequently: Find The Controversy!)

-- People change their minds throughout their life.
-Did this same person say something that contradicts this quote of theirs?
+- Did this same person say or do something that contradicts this quote of theirs?
+People often change their minds throughout their life!

-Hopefully you can see how any of these directions will lead us towards some juicy thinking.
+Any of these directions will lead us towards higher-level thinking.

 Leveraging Controversy for Higher-Level Thinking

-Now, rather than just rephrasing, “Neither a borrower nor a lender be,” I’d point my students towards controversy.
+Now, rather than just rephrasing, “He that goes a borrowing goes a sorrowing,” I’d point my students towards controversy.

-- I’d point out that Benjamin Franklin both borrowed and lent money in his lifetime.
-Can one give hypocritical advice?
+- I’d point out that Benjamin Franklin borrowed money during his lifetime!
+Is advice still useful if it’s hypocritical?

 - I’d certainly want to give my students context.
-Franklin wrote this under a fake persona Richard Saunders in Poor Richard’s Almanack.
-This writing was intended to be humorous.
+Franklin wrote this using a fake persona, Richard Saunders, in Poor Richard’s Almanack.
+This writing was intended to be humorous!
 Does that change how we understand the quote?

 - Now that we know that Franklin was a prankster, which of his other quotes do we need to investigate next… (list five choices)